 Slow-cooking a shoulder roast in a Crock-Pot produces a flavorful, fork-tender dish.
 Beef shoulder, also known as beef clod and beef chuck, refers to the shoulder and neck region of the cow.
 Because this area contains muscle, fat and gristle, it is one of the most flavorful cuts of meat.

 The shoulder also produces the toughest cuts, such as flat-iron roast and chuck steak.
 While these cuts of beef are too chewy to broil, grill or oven-roast, they are flavorful and become tender when slow-cooked in moist heat.
-This makes the slow cooker ideal for cooking a beef shoulder.
+This makes the slow cooker one of the best ways to cook a beef shoulder roast.

 Scrub your potatoes under water; pat dry.
 Cut away blemishes on the skins.
-Chop your potatoes into 2-inch chunks and add them to the slow cooker, distributing them around the meat in the same way you did the carrots.
+Chop your potatoes into 2-inch chunks and add them to the slow cooker, distributing them around the meat in the same way you did with the carrots.